safespring/web/content/blogg/security-advisory-2021.md

 <div style="margin-bottom:50px;"></div>

-### What Safespring has done so far
+## What we've done so far

+{{% ingress %}}
 Fortunately, this has no consequences for our systems, and no services are down.
+{{% /ingress %}}

 However, we must point out that we do not have, and should not have, any knowledge of which applications our customers run and how they are affected by this.

 ### Recommendations to our customers